MicrosoftDocs/powerbi-docs/powerbi-docs/support/service-support-options.md

 ### Is there a phone number I can call to contact Support?

 Contacting Support over the phone won't speed up the processing of your request, and you'll get a better and faster experience by contacting support via the correct support portals listed earlier in this article.
-If you can't submit a request online, you can find a local support number from our list of regional [Global Customer Service Centers](/microsoft-365/admin/contact-support-for-business-products).
+If you can't submit a request online, you can find a local support number from our list of regional [Global customer service centers](/microsoft-365/admin/contact-support-for-business-products).

 ### How do I submit a support request if I can't sign in?

-If you can't submit a support request online, you can find a local support phone number from our list of regional [Global Customer Service Centers](/microsoft-365/admin/contact-support-for-business-products).
+If you can't submit a support request online, you can find a local support phone number from our list of regional [Global customer service centers](/microsoft-365/admin/contact-support-for-business-products).

 ### Who can submit a support request for Fabric or Power BI?

 - Any users with the Fabric admin role on the tenant can submit a support request.

-- Users with appropriate admin roles as listed in [here](/power-bi/support/create-support-ticket).
+- Users with appropriate admin roles as listed in [the support role article](/power-bi/support/create-support-ticket).

 - Users with a Fabric license or a paid version of Power BI.

 > [!NOTE]
 > If you got your Power BI Pro or Premium-per-user (PPU) license through a guest affiliation with another organization, you can't contact support.
-Your license must be assigned directly by the organization that manages your work or school account to enable support options
+Your license must be assigned directly by the organization that manages your work or school account to enable support options.
+>
 ### What is Initial Response Time, and how quickly can I expect to hear back from someone after submitting my support request?

 Initial Response Time is the period from when you submit your support request to when a Microsoft Support Engineer contacts you and starts working on your support request.
-The Initial Response Time varies with both the support plan and the Business Impact of the request (also known as Severity).
+The Initial Response Time varies with both the support plan and the business impact of the request (also known as Severity).
 Initial Response Times are calculated using business-hours support for subscription-based support.
 Elevated support plans will contain non–business hours response times.

 |Severity level  |Customer's situation  |Initial Response Time  |
 |---------|---------|---------|